merely-useful/py-rse/index.md

 ```

 Following the [Python Packaging User Guide][pypi-user-guide],
-we can now register for an account at the [TestPyPI website][testpypi]
 and then upload our distributions from the `dist/` folder
 using the `--repository` option to specify the TestPyPI repository: